to77e/paslok/README.md

 sudo apt install xclip
 ```

-First you need to create a ".env" file in which to declare a "CIPHERKEY" - AES 256 encryption key.
+First you need to create a ".env" file in which to declare:
+"CIPHERKEY" - AES 256 encryption key;
+"FILEPATH" - path to the file where the passwords will be stored.

 Arguments:
     -l - list all names and comments